diku-dk/lmdif/README.md

-the code is partially based on a [LexiFi](https://www.lexifi.com/)-provided OCaml translation of [MPFIT](https://www.physics.wisc.edu/~craigm/idl/cmpfit.html), which itself a C translation of the FORTRAN program [`lmdif.f`](http://www.netlib.org/minpack/lmdif.f) from [MINPACK](http://www.netlib.org/minpack/).
+the code is partially based on a [LexiFi](https://www.lexifi.com/)-provided OCaml translation of [MPFIT](https://www.physics.wisc.edu/~craigm/idl/cmpfit.html), which is itself a C translation of the FORTRAN program [`lmdif.f`](http://www.netlib.org/minpack/lmdif.f) from [MINPACK](http://www.netlib.org/minpack/).
 This package is named in honour of that original FORTRAN program.